aperullo/grayskull/docs/kubernetes/features/authentication.md

 ```

 There are two ways to configure kubelogin.
 1. As an automatic wrapper to kubectl.
-This is less effort but introduces a slight delay to each command, pending an open issue.
+This is the way you should use unless you are specifically debugging the token authentication.
 2. A manual way which requires running the kubelogin command occasionally when your refresh token expires, but doesn't introduce a delay.

 ### Kubelogin as client-go plugin (Automatic)